 Who Should Attend

-This course is for those with some graphic design training, or those having completed Graphic Design - Creative Process and Graphic Design - Concept Development, wishing to develop their professional practice.
+This course is for those with some graphic design training, or those having completed Graphic Design, wishing to develop their professional practice.
 Maybe you're working in industry with little or no formal design training and want to develop your creativity and confidence?
 Perhaps you feel a little bored with your usual type of design work and need a change?
 Alternatively, you may be applying for further studies including postgraduate courses in Graphic Design or Advertising?